pmkhoa/khoapham.me/content/blog/global-notification-using-ember-initializer-and-service.md

 ---

-When developing Ember app, you may want to have a singleton to handle global state such as global notification, or error handling.
-This doesn't fall into `Route`, `Controller`, or `Component`.
+When developing Ember app, you may want to have a singleton to handle global state such as global notification, or error handling.<!--more--> This doesn't fall into `Route`, `Controller`, or `Component`.
 Ember offers an easy way to manage this using `Service` and `Initializers`.